-Invested in the inventive aspect of music, she variably switches hats as a curator, conductor or songwriter for projects other than her own, in search for collaborative music making.
+Invested in the inventive aspect of music, she variably switches hats as a curator, conductor,

 Amongst her mentors are: Jd Walter, Harjo Pasveer, Liliana Dumitrache, Matt Mitchell, Alex Simu, Loran Witteveen, Conrad Herwig, Marc van Roon, Kurt Weiss, Florin Răducanu, Dumitru Avakian.